team-dev-docs/devdocsprod-dev-docs/docs/Initial-Setup/Dev-Docs-Quickstart.md

 # Dev-Docs Quickstart

+See Dev-Docs in action!
+The quickstart requires that you have an account.
+If you haven't made one yet, see [Create an Account and Org](https://www.dev-docs.dev/docs/Initial-Setup/Create-an-Account-and-Org).
+If you have then you're ready to go!

+<br></br>

 To get started open our hello world repo that has a sample `dev-docs.json` file already configured.

 <br></br>